 This snake is a rather rare sight due to its shy, reclusive nature.
 However, it is also because Massasauga populations are getting harder to find.
 The U.S. Fish and Wildlife Service lists the Eastern Massasauga as a threatened species.
 Many states started listing the snake as either threatened or endangered before the species was finally given a federal listing of threatened.

-As a result, many state agencies are working on habitat management plans to help the snakes make a comeback.
+As a result, many state natural resources agencies are working on habitat management plans to help the snakes make a comeback.
 Many of these areas are set aside as public parks or wildlife preserves and specific measures are taken to help make the habitat ideal for snakes.
 Remember that preserve I mentioned that is close to my home?
 Officials have done controlled burns there in the past, which is one of the recommendations by the U.S. Fish and Wildlife Service.
 Burns help preserve snake habitat by killing off non-native plants that were previously destroying the habitat.